Montana-Media-Arts/340-interactive-art/_TODO-and-NOTES.md

 - Post Mortem Discussion (on my porch) 2pm Friday, April 30th

 - What about a reel for presentation at the same time at 440?
 Same nights.

+# Thoughts for Fall 2021

+- For all written assignments, provide a template, with headings, and examples of how to gad damned, fucking write.